A Death Sentence—Changing the Outlook of Type 1 in Developing Nations

 Many patients who are diagnosed feel like they are already dead.
 Their families feel that way as well.
 They don’t think they are worth investing in.
 This isn’t what happens to everyone, but it happens to many.

 JB: Use the resources you have to the best of your ability.
 We try to create situations that can work realistically with the resources they have.
-Part of the education program that we developed gives them a lot of test strips to check BGLs with certain foods, so that they know what one food will do versus another.
+Part of the education program that we developed gives them a lot of test strips to check blood glucose levels (BGLs) with certain foods, so that they know what one food will do versus another.
 When they don’t have as many strips, they can guess and hopefully know.
-We really emphasize the nutrition piece — students do their own cooking and keep diabetes diaries, so they can record how food impacts their blood sugar.
+We really emphasize the nutrition piece—students do their own cooking and keep diabetes diaries, so they can record how food impacts their blood sugar.
 It’s all trial and error for these people.

 BT1: You mention lifestyle interventions.
 What are you suggesting in these resource-poor regions?